 - a.
 Budget Detail Worksheet.
 A sample Budget Detail Worksheet can be found at www.oip.gov/funding/forms/budget_detail.pdf.
-If the budget is submitted in a different format, the budget categories listed in the sample budget worksheet should be included.
+Applicants who submit the budget in a different format should include the budget categories listed in the sample budget worksheet.
 The budget detail worksheet should be mathematically sound. - b.
 Budget Narrative.
 The Budget Narrative should thoroughly and clearly describe every category of expense listed in the Budget Detail Worksheet.
-Proposed budgets are expected to be complete, reasonable and allowable, cost-effective, and necessary for project activities.
-The narrative should be mathematically sound and correspond with the information and figures provided in the Budget Detail Worksheet.
-The narrative should explain how all costs were estimated and calculated and how they are relevant to the completion of the proposed project.
+Proposed budgets are expected to be complete; reasonable and allowable; cost-effective; and necessary for project activities.
+The narrative should be mathematically sound and correspond with the information and figures the applicant provides in the Budget Detail Worksheet.
+The narrative should explain how the applicant estimated and calculated all costs and how they are relevant to the completion of the proposed project.
 The narrative may include tables for clarification purposes but need not be in a spreadsheet format.
 As with the Budget Detail Worksheet, the Budget Narrative should be broken down by year.